RetroAchievements/docs/docs/guidelines/content/player-compatibility-testing.md

 - Test hashes that are not actively being tested will be unlinked and associated tests terminated
 - Only one tester will be approved per test hash
 - Set maintainer may set additional requirements at their discretion

-# Request, Approval, and Testing Process
-Players interested in conducting new hash testing will contact the set maintainer via site direct message and request to conduct compatibility testing.
-A set maintainer is any active developer who is an author on a set.
-If all set authors are inactive, [QATeam](https://retroachievements.org/user/QATeam) is the set maintainer.

 ### Step 1 - The Player's Request
 Players must include the following in their initial compatibility test request message: